 No scissors required

 Image frames aren’t just for your fancy new diploma, graduate.
 Head to the Frames tab to find all kinds of snazzy borders for your party invitations.
-For this design, we used a selection from Craft Scissors (a Royale feature) and adjusted the border and background colors to give it a lovely layered look.
+For this design, we used a selection from Craft Scissors (a Premium feature) and adjusted the border and background colors to give it a lovely layered look.

 Tips: To create the dividing lines that keep all of your need-to-know party info, well, in line, head to Geometric in the Overlays tab.
 Find the rectangle and skinny it up until it’s the right width, then clone it by right clicking and choosing Duplicate overlay.
 Use the top handle to swing your horizontal lines vertical.